its-kundan/floating-social-icons/README.md

 ## Configuration

-The package automatically creates a `social-links.json` file in your project root during installation.
+You need to create a `social-links.json` file in your project root.
 You can customize this file with your social media links:

 ```json
 {